SourabhMehta-sm/Folium_world_map/README.md

-# Folium_world_map
+# Folium - Geospatial Analysis
-Visualization of data with the help of Folium package in python
+Visualization of data with the help of Folium package.
+The data is related to broadband and 4G speed all around the globe.